stape-io/contactout-lookup-server/README.md

 # ContactOut Lookup Variable for Google Tag Manager Server Container

-This Google Tag Manager Server-Side variable allows you to retrieve contact information using the Contactout API.
+This Google Tag Manager Server-Side variable allows you to retrieve contact information using the ContacOut API.
 It supports enriching user profiles, verifying emails, and retrieving contact details via LinkedIn URLs.

 ## Features